Clever-clever: Critiquing Anthony Burgess’s Shakespeare biography

 The Economist said: ‘His scholarship is defective, and the chronological order of the plays is either based on outmoded, or crankily hypothetical theories.
 The literary opinions are wilfully odd and coarse; they suggest that Burgess is carelessly writing down for an ignorant public.’

-The point about Burgess’s ‘groundless attack’ on Ann Hathaway was developed in 2007 by Germaine Greer in her own biographical book, Shakespeare’s Wife.
-Greer’s polemical account of Ann Hathaway’s life seeks to counter the traditional portrayal of her by male critics as having been a brake on Shakespeare’s creativity.
+The criticism of Burgess’s ‘groundless attack’ on Anne Hathaway was developed in 2007 by Germaine Greer in her biographical study titled Shakespeare’s Wife.
+Greer’s polemical account of Anne Hathaway’s life seeks to counter the traditional portrayal of her by male critics as having been an impediment to Shakespeare’s creativity.

-The Shakespeare marriage has been portrayed negatively in many accounts, with attention given to the age difference between him and Ann, their abrupt wedding, Shakespeare’s long absences from his wife and family in London, and his formal bequest to ‘my wife’ of ‘the second-best bed’.
-These facts have often been combined to conclude that Shakespeare’s marriage was unhappy, or at the very least detached and transactional.
-Greer’s approach is to reassess what is known about Ann Hathaway and to present an alternative view.
+The Shakespeare marriage has often been portrayed in negative terms, with attention given to the age difference between William and Anne, their hasty wedding, Shakespeare’s long absences in London, and the curious legacy to his wife of ‘the second-best bed’.
+These facts have often been combined to conclude that Shakespeare’s marriage was unhappy, detached, or perhaps merely transactional.
+Greer’s book sets out to reassess what is known about Anne Hathaway, presenting a fresh view.

-One of her targets turns out to be Burgess, one of whose conjectures in his Shakespeare biography is that Shakespeare ended up marrying the wrong woman.
+One of her targets is Burgess, who speculates in his Shakespeare biography that ‘Will’ (as he calls him) married the wrong woman.
 Here is Burgess:

 It is reasonable to believe that Will wished to marry a girl called Ann Whateley … Sent on skin-buying errands to Temple Grafton, Will could have fallen for a comely daughter, sweet as May and shy as a fawn.
 He was eighteen and highly susceptible.
 Knowing something about girls he would know that this was the real thing.
 Something, perhaps, quite different from what he felt about Mistress Hathaway of Shottery.

-Greer points out that Burgess has entirely invented the beauty and temperament of Ann Whateley, about whom nothing is known, and characterising the older Ann Hathaway as ‘Mistress’ is rhetoric designed to present her as ‘forbidding, spinsterish, schoolmarmy even.’
+Greer points out that Burgess has invented the beauty and temperament of Anne Whateley, about whom very little is known, and he characterises the older Anne Hathaway as ‘Mistress’, presenting her as ‘forbidding, spinsterish, schoolmarmy even.’

-She goes on to show that Burgess stigmatises Ann Hathaway as promiscuous, rather than ‘chaste, not wanton and forward’ like Anne Whateley; and points out his invention of Shakespeare’s feelings, again not recorded, as he marries: ‘Will gave in, with bitter resignation, and was led to the slaughter, or the marriage bed.’
+Greer goes on to argue that Burgess stigmatises Ann Hathaway as promiscuous, rather than ‘chaste, not wanton and forward’ like Anne Whateley; and he claims to have a knowledge of Shakespeare’s inner feelings, again not recorded, when he decides to marry: ‘Will gave in, with bitter resignation, and was led to the slaughter, or the marriage bed.’

-Greer’s critique of Burgess is part of a wider project in her book to point out the failings of mainstream, and male, approaches to Shakespeare’s biography, and — misogynistic tropes notwithstanding — Burgess is unlucky in this respect to be singled out.
-He makes no claims for the accuracy of his historical research, and indeed he takes pains, throughout the text of Shakespeare, to draw attention to the speculative nature of many of his statements.
-More than once he describes his ideas as ‘very unsound’, invites us to ignore what he is saying, and even introduces overt literary techniques to his telling of Shakespeare’s story, such as when he begins a particularly extravagant passage of description: ‘This is the moment for the traditional florid cadenza to mark Will’s first glimpse of London.
+Greer’s critique of Burgess is part of the wider intention of her book to point out the failings of mainstream (mostly male) approaches to Shakespeare’s biography.
+Yet Burgess makes no claims for the accuracy of his historical research, and indeed he takes pains, throughout the text of Shakespeare, to draw attention to the speculative nature of his statements.
+More than once he describes his ideas as ‘very unsound’, and introduces overt literary techniques to his telling of Shakespeare’s story, such as when he begins a particularly extravagant passage of description: ‘This is the moment for the traditional florid cadenza to mark Will’s first glimpse of London.
 Very well, then.’

-Given this, it may be profitable to place Burgess’s Shakespeare biography in the context of his other, creative work about Shakespeare, especially the novels Nothing Like The Sun and Enderby’s Dark Lady, where Shakespeare appears not only as a fictional character, but as a way of thinking about the nature of fiction and biography.
+In the light of this evidence from Burgess’s text, it is helpful to place Burgess’s Shakespeare in relation to his other creative work about Shakespeare, especially the novels Nothing Like The Sun and Enderby’s Dark Lady, in which Shakespeare appears both as a fictional character and as a way of thinking about the nature of fiction and biography.

-Germaine Greer has made a more recent engagement with Burgess’s work in her fascinating essay ‘Dirty Books & Laughing Stocks’, published in 2018, alongside Burgess’s lecture given in Malta on the evils of censorship, ‘Obscenity and the Arts’.
-She places Burgess’s writing in the context of the 1970s’ counterculture and the very real threats to artistic and creative expression, both in Malta and in Britain.
-The limitations of his approach are once again provocatively exposed.
-Sadly, there is no record of Anthony Burgess and Germaine Greer ever having met.
+Germaine Greer has made a more recent engagement with Burgess’s work in her fascinating essay ‘Dirty Books and Laughing Stocks’, published in 2018, alongside the text of Burgess’s famous anti-censorship lecture delivered at the University of Malta in 1970, ‘Obscenity and the Arts’.
+On this occasion, Greer places Burgess’s writing in the context of the counter-culture of the period and various legal threats to artistic free expression, both in Malta and in Britain.
+Greer’s contribution to the book is a polemical critique which engages in detail with Burgess’s lecture on obscenity, which eventually resulted in the confiscation of his home by the Maltese authorities.